slamora/brackets-wiki/SplitView-Proposed-Architecture.md

 _height_ and _width_ are expressed in percentages when affixing the CSS to the columns (e.g. `width: 40%`).
 Doing it in a percentage and only applying to all except the rightmost column and bottom most row will yield a fluid layout.
 The API will reject setting the width on the rightmost column.
 For the initial implementation we may just go with 50% splits all around without the ability to resize.

 #Implementing Pane Management
 `ViewManager` will manage a Workingset for each of its editor panes.
-This may be abstracted and delegated into a `ViewPane` object if implementation starts to get to messy but the API to get the Workingset will be on `ViewManager` to make the interface easier to use.
+This may be abstracted and delegated into a `Pane` object if implementation starts to get to messy but the API to get the Workingset will be on `ViewManager` to make the interface easier to use.
 Management of the Workingset will move from the `DocumentManager` into `ViewManager` the and the Workingset will no longer be a collection of `Document` objects.
 It will be a collection of file names.

 *NOTE:* To abstract the Workingset's pane location, each editor pane is addressed by _paneId_ rather than row,col.  Valid _paneId_ values cannot be `false, 0, null, undefined or ""` so that they can be used in `truthy` tests.

-The shortcut _paneIds_ for PaneViewList APIs avoid having to maintain a reference to the pane in which a file belongs.
+The shortcut _paneIds_ for ViewPaneList APIs avoid having to maintain a reference to the pane in which a file belongs.
 It also allows us to create 1 API rather than 2 for `All` and `Focused` derivatives.

-# Implementing PaneViewListViews
+# Implementing ViewPaneListViews
-PaneViewListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `PaneViewListView` object (which is bound to the PaneViewList) created for the pane and passed in as event data.
+ViewPaneListView objects are created when the event `editorPaneCreated` is handled.  `SideBarView` will handle this event and create a `ViewPaneListView` object (which is bound to the ViewPaneList) created for the pane and passed in as event data.

 `#open-files-container` is a container which contains one or more `.working-set-container` divs in the DOM.
 Several 3rd Party Extensions rely or use the `#open-files-container` div.
 The extensions which style the elements will continue to work.

-# Supporting Images in PaneViewLists
+# Supporting Images in ViewPaneLists

-To support images in split view, we will need to change the rules to allow for images in PaneViewLists.
-This means that callers of the new PaneViewList APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.
+To support images in split view, we will need to change the rules to allow for images in ViewPaneLists.
+This means that callers of the new ViewPaneList APIs will need to check to make sure they can operate on a file by getting its file type from the language manager or by checking its extension.

-PaneViewLists will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
+ViewPaneLists will basically just be a list of files that may or may not have a Document object owned by the Document Manager.
 The deprecated API, `DocumentManager.getWorkingSet()`, will filter out any files that don't have an associated `Document` object.

-# Implementing PaneViewListView Context Menus
+# Implementing ViewPaneListView Context Menus
 This currently works by listening to `contextmenu` events on the `#open_files_container`.
-This will change to listen to `contextmenu` events on an `.open_files_container` and the `PaneViewListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.
+This will change to listen to `contextmenu` events on an `.open_files_container` and the `ViewPaneListView` who attached to the `.open_files_container` will be maintain the paneId from the `EventData` it was passed during the create event so that callers (Extensions) will be able to determine which editor has focus when the menu is invoked.

 This will also trigger a focus action on the DOM node causing the `Editor` to gain focus.
-The Default extension, `CloseOthers`, will be retooled to work on the PaneViewList for the editor pane associated with the `PaneViewListView` that manages it and ask that `EditorManager` instance for the PaneViewList.
+The Default extension, `CloseOthers`, will be retooled to work on the ViewPaneList for the editor pane associated with the `ViewPaneListView` that manages it and ask that `EditorManager` instance for the ViewPaneList.

 ```javascript